MoonWalker440/Music-Megathread/README.md

 - [Soundhound](https://play.google.com/store/apps/details?id=com.melodis.midomiMusicIdentifier.freemium) - Music discovery, identification, & voice-controlled player

+- [songwhip.com](https://songwhip.com/)🆕 - It allows users to create a single link that directs to all the available platforms where a particular song or music is available.

+- [Musicbutler](https://www.musicbutler.io/)🆕 - A website that sends you notifications about new music albums and releases by artists you follow.
+It integrates with Apple Music, Spotify, and Last.FM so you can import your artists from these services effortlessly.

+- [Musicdex](https://musicdex.org/)🆕 - Musicdex is a website that allows users to discover and enjoy their favorite music.

+- [Everynoise](http://Everynoise.com)🆕 - A website that provides a map of music genres.
+It allows users to explore and discover new music by browsing through a variety of genres and subgenres.

 ### ▷ Metadata Editor / File Renaming / Tagging And More

 - [Metatogger](https://www.luminescence-software.org/en/metatogger.html) - Metatogger is the new generation of tag editor allowing you to rename, tag and easily sort your audio files